 In Richmond Health Care Center, 11.91 Percentage of Patients

 This datapoint is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
 Avoiding medical emergencies is one way to measure patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
-Many in the industry believe this is a reasonable measure of rehabilitation performance.
+This metric is a measure of the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some would argue that this is a reasonable measure of a nursing home's rehabilitation performance.